IBM-Cloud/terraform-provider-ibm/website/docs/r/certificate_manager_order.html.markdown

 - **Update**: The renewal or update of the certificate is considered failed if no response is received for 10 minutes.

 ## Argument reference
-Review the input parameters that you can specify for your resource.
+Review the argument reference that you can specify for your resource.

 - `auto_renew_enabled` - (Optional, Bool) Determines the certificate is auto that is renewed.
 Default is **false**.
  **Note**